-The Commission’s job is to determine the hallmarks of a quality child care program and to recommend to the Legislature and governor strategies to support affordable, quality child care in Vermont.
-The Commission is expected to issue a report by November 1, 2016.
-This means that we have just a few short months to ensure that the Commission gets a solid grounding in the issues facing parents, employers and child care providers.
+The Commission’s job was to determine the hallmarks of a quality child care program and to recommend to the Legislature and governor strategies to support affordable, quality child care in Vermont.
+The Commission issued their final report in December, 2016.

 Charlotte Ancel, Vice President, Power Supply & General Counsel at Green Mountain Power.
 Business Representative.